planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 -   **Melee** **Attacks** are close combat strikes on a foe in the same Zone.
 Narrate these as decisive strikes or flurries of blows, as you please.
 -   **Ranged** **Attacks** travel through Zones up to the weapon's Range.
 Past this, they face +1 Difficulty per Zone, up to twice the Range.
 -   **Area Attacks** skip the Check and just hit everyone in a Zone or more, Damage is 1d6 + DM for each target.
 If there was an original target hit by the main Attack, it does not also suffer the Area Attack.
 -   **Grapple Attacks** raise Difficulty instead of doing damage.
-This goes by raw Frame; most weapons and armor do not count for either side.
+This goes by raw FRAME; most weapons and armor do not count for either side.
 The target cannot Move without a Move Check vs. the Difficulty increase, but if successful they also escape the hold.
 The target also escapes if the Grappler does not reapply the hold next Round.
 -   **Disarm** **Attacks** are melee or ranged Attacks that separate the target from their weapon.
 A Felling blow causes the target to drop the weapon instead of taking damage.
 An unarmed disarm may ***Seize*** the weapon and wield it themselves.
 -   **Stun** **Attacks** knock a foe out instead of killing, such as by a pommel strike, sleeper hold, etc. A Felling blow inflicts the Incapacitated Status instead of damage.
 Weapons without the *Stun* feature do half damage after Soak on Stun Attacks.
 -   **Unarmed Attacks** are less lethal.
 These have the (relatively!) *Soft* feature, inflicting only half damage after Soak.